-Prospective employers should submit required forms and a job description to Susan Eklund-Leen, dean and professor of cooperative education.
+Prospective employers should submit required forms and a job description to Richard Kraince, Dean of Cooperative, Experiential and International Education.
 When writing a job description, be sure to focus on the needs of your company and the specific tasks a student must be able to perform.
 Students may not be hired on as consultants or independent contractors.
 Identify entry level positions, planning for more enriched work environments for higher level students.

 What is the hiring process?

 The College will recruit, screen, and recommend applicants.
 Once a candidate has been recommended to an employer, the employer can interview the candidate to determine whether there is a good match.
 The College does not set compensation standards, but students must be able to support themselves on wages earned during co-op quarters.
 Wages starting between $9 to $12 an hour is recommended as less than $350 a week has proven impossible in the past; alternately, providing room/board and a $150 stipend is acceptable.
 Students already possess health care as full time students.
 Please contact the College immediately upon hiring a student.